Ian Gorst

 Gorst was first elected to the States Assembly in the 2005 general election as a Deputy for St Clement.
 In November 2011, after his successful election as a Senator, Gorst was appointed Chief Minister by the Assembly.
 He served two terms as Chief Minister until he was beaten in a vote against John Le Fondré after the 2018 general election.
 From 2018 to 2022 he served as Minister for External Relations.

-Born in Lancashire, Gorst worked as an accountant before going into politics after moving to Jersey.
+Born in Lancaster, England, Gorst worked as an accountant before going into politics after moving to Jersey.

 Background

 Gorst was born into a farming family in the Lune Valley, Lancashire, England, and left school with A-levels in history and business studies (grade E) and went on to work in insurance before going into banking and accountancy.
 He was a member of the UK Conservative Party before leaving the United Kingdom.
 He met his wife Dionne (née A'Court), a Jerseywoman, while she was studying nursing in England, and the couple moved back to Jersey.